Learn more about our streamlined refinance execution for Fannie Mae Portfolio Mortgage Loans in good standing.

 New appraisal and title insurance policy will be required.

-New survey is not required as long as requirements are met, see Guide for details.
+New survey is not required as long as requirements are met: see Part III, Chapter 18 of the Guide for details.

 Origination Fees may be used to pay third-party expenses.